freerange/site/soups/weeklinks/week-221-links.snip.markdown

 Interesting article by Tim Bray, someone I respect from afar, about his experiences at Google.

 I really like this quote, "Code reviews are way fiercer.
-The world doesn’t see this process but is in its debt". <%= by('chris-roos') %>
+The world doesn't see this process but is in its debt". <%= by('chris-roos') %>

 ### [Teehan+Lax Site](http://www.teehanlax.com/)